Use Case

 How Coordinated Trades Transform Item Trading

-SWAPS discovers coordinated trades that connect players who could never find each other on a traditional auction house.
-Players simply mark the items they want; SWAPS continuously analyzes the preference network and surfaces trade opportunities the moment they become possible.
+SWAPS discovers trades that connect players who could never find each other on a traditional auction house.
+Players simply mark the items they want; SWAPS surfaces trade opportunities the moment they become possible.
 Where bilateral marketplaces see dead inventory, SWAPS finds a way.

 In practice, these trades frequently span multiple item categories -- weapons, armor, mounts, consumables, and cosmetics.
-The coordination engine handles the complexity of matching across all item types, rarity tiers, and player preferences automatically.
+SWAPS handles the complexity of matching across item types, rarity tiers, and player preferences automatically.

 Because no currency changes hands, there is no selling pressure, no bid-ask spread, and no price impact.
 Items flow directly from players who do not want them to players who do.
 This preserves item values, increases economic velocity, and keeps players engaged as their inventories stay fresh and relevant.